-Both data series rebased to standard deviations from mean, seasonally adjusted ources: S&P Global PMI, ISM via Datastream © 2025 S&P Global
+Both data series based standard deviations from mean, seasonally adjusted Sources: S&P Global PMI, ISM via Datastream. © 2024 S&P Global

 A period of notable divergence between the two services surveys is evident in 2022, when the S&P Global services index fell below that of the ISM.
-This is attributable to a marked downturn in the financial services sector of the S&P Global data, which corresponds with a similar downturn in official GDP data for financial services at that time (in turn linked to a tightening of financial conditions as interest rates were hiked) but was not apparent in the ISM data, the cause of which we can speculate on there being a deficit of purchasing and supply executives in the financial services sector, causing under-representation of that sector in the ISM data.
+This is attributable to a marked downturn in the financial services sector of the S&P Global data, which corresponds with a similar downturn in official GDP data for financial services at that time (in turn linked to a tightening of financial conditions as interest rates were hiked) but was not apparent in the ISM data, the cause of which we can speculate on there being a deficit of purchasing and supply executives in the financial services sector.